Hjh233/starter-hugo-research-group/content/publication/nickel-catalyzed-oxidative-dehydrogenative-coupling-of-alkane-with-thiol-for-c-sp3-s-bond-formation/index.md

   - Xiaoxue Hu
   - Bo Qian
   - Hanmin Huang
-doi: " 10.1016/j.tetlet.2021.152950"
+doi: 10.1016/j.tetlet.2021.152950
 publication: Tetrahedron Letters
-abstract: A nickel-catalyzed oxidative dehydrogenative coupling reaction of alkane with thiol for the construction of C(sp3)-S bond has been established.
+abstract: A nickel-catalyzed oxidative dehydrogenative coupling reaction of alkane with thiol for the construction of C(sp³)-S bond has been established, affording more than 50 alkyl thioethers.
+Notably, pharmaceutical and agrochemicals, such as Provigil, Chlorbenside and Pyridaben, were readily synthesized by this approach.
+The sterically hindered ligand BC and disulfide which was formed in situ oxidation of thiol, efficiently avoiding nickel-catalyst poisoning.
+A set of mechanistic experiments disclose both Ni-catalyzed and Ni-free HAA processes.
 draft: false
 featured: false
 tags: